elinor5938/SimilarityToSelf/README.md

 The input should be in FASTA format.

-send_needle_run_one_pep is faster version (using multiprocessing) of the function send_needle_run . the fasta peptidome file should be given as a deafult parameter.
+send_needle_run_one_pep is faster version (using multiprocessing) of the function send_needle_run .
+The fasta peptidome file should be given as a deafult parameter.

+df_creator - return df of the results.